InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

 ### Tips

-* The _Scribe_ should have included the time of the meeting in the notes from the previous meeting.
-* Include everyone from the previous meeting on the invite for the next meeting.
-An easy way to do this is to use the _Reply with meeting_ function to the notes email from the previous meeting.
-* The title of the meeting should be "Inner Source Learning Path Working Session".
 * You can use your favorite corporate conference call system or create a Google Hangout.
 * Check out this [writeup][gdoc sharing] if you need help creating a write-enabled link to the agenda document.